-The Compton Community College District has identified the Interim Dean of Human Resources to the State Chancellor's Office and to the public as the single District officer responsible for receiving all unlawful discrimination complaints filed pursuant to Title 5, section 59328 of the California Code of Regulations1, and for coordinating their investigation.
+The Compton Community College District has identified the Vice President of Human Resources to the State Chancellor's Office and to the public as the single District officer responsible for receiving all unlawful discrimination complaints filed pursuant to Title 5, section 59328 of the California Code of Regulations1, and for coordinating their investigation.

-The District has also identified the Interim Dean of Human Resources as the District's Title IX Coordinator whom the District has appointed to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 and its regulations.
-Students, including students of El Camino College, Compton, employees, and others affiliated with the District may use the procedures described herein to make a complaint of noncompliance with Title IX.
+The District has also identified the Director, Diversity, Compliance and Title IX as the District's Title IX Coordinator whom the District has appointed to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 and its regulations.
+Students, employees, and others affiliated with the District may use the procedures described herein to make a complaint of noncompliance with Title IX.